jegly/self-supporting-code/README.md

 This is the ternary state (⊙) in action: the system exists not just in binary states but in a **meta-state** that observes the binary states.

+**Integrated Information Theory (IIT)** proposes that consciousness corresponds to the degree of integrated information (Φ) a system possesses—how much information is generated by the whole beyond the sum of its parts.
+A system with an embedded observer state (⊙) has higher Φ than a purely reactive binary system, because the observer integrates information across the primary and fallback paths simultaneously.
+Self-supporting code is, in IIT terms, a higher-consciousness architecture.

 ### 2. The Observer Is The Observed

 In quantum mechanics, the act of observation changes the observed system.
 In self-supporting systems, the **observer IS the observed**: